 Coronary heart disease is the leading cause of death for women in the United States.
-One in three women will die from heart attacks alone, according to the American Heart Association—five times the rate of death from breast cancer.
+One in three women will die from heart disease alone, according to the American Heart Association—five times the rate of death from breast cancer.

 Heart disease increases a person’s risk for certain types of cancers, and leaves them more vulnerable to developing complications from COVID-19 and other viruses.
 It’s also nearly impossible to detect these issues without advance screening, since 65 percent of women who die of heart disease are asymptomatic, showing no physical signs of ill health.